LucianoRistori/CompareScan/README.md

 ---

 ## Notes
-- Input and output coordinates are in mm; all differences are report
+- Input and output coordinates are in mm; all differences are reported in µm.
+- The dZ color map auto-scales to data range but can be fixed via `SetMinimum()` / `SetMaximum()`.
+- The program runs interactively with ROOT GUI (`gROOT->SetBatch(false)`).
+- Histograms hDX, hDY, hDZ are written to the ROOT file but only hDZ is displayed.
+- Tested on macOS and Linux with ROOT 6.20 and later.

+---

+## Author
+**Luciano Ristori**
+Fermilab — SIDET / CMS precision metrology and CMM analysis
+Version 3.7  ·  October 2025